What is the Brain Health Initiative, Inc. (BHI)?

-The Brain Health Initiative (BHI) is a cutting-edge, new approach to studying brain health that’s set to revolutionize neuroscience research and position the Gulf Coast as a global leader in scientific innovation.
+The Brain Health Initiative (BHI), Inc. is a 501(c)(3) non-profit that uses a cutting-edge, new approach to studying brain health that’s set to revolutionize neuroscience research and position the Suncoast as a global leader in scientific innovation.

-Formed in 2018 and headquartered in Lakewood Ranch, Florida, the BHI features collaborative leadership from the Academy for Brain Health and Performance and Massachusetts General Hospital, a Harvard Medical School Teaching Hospital.
-Brain health clinicians, researchers, academics, and innovators from across the Harvard system and throughout the state of Florida, as well as national and global collaborators, are engaged in this collective impact effort to support significant positive brain health and performance outcomes for the greater Gulf Coast region and beyond.
+Formed in 2020 and headquartered in Lakewood Ranch, Florida, the BHI is a collaborative effort that was launched with Massachusetts General Hospital, a Harvard Medical School Teaching Hospital.
+Brain health clinicians, researchers, academics, and innovators from across the Harvard system and throughout the state of Florida, as well as national and global collaborators, are engaged in this collective impact effort to support significant positive brain health and performance outcomes for the greater Suncoast region and beyond.

 Why do we need the BHI?

 A healthy and optimally performing brain is about all of us across the lifespan and is essential for living a long and fulfilling life.
-Unfortunately, one out of three Americans will develop a brain disease during the course of their lifetime.
+Unfortunately, one out of three Americans will be affected by brain illness during the course of their lifetime.
 By 2030, the World Health Organization estimates that half of the worldwide economic impact of disability will be due specifically to brain-related disability.

 Although human life expectancy has increased significantly in recent decades (in the developed world, the number of adults over 65 has surpassed the number of children under 15), data indicates that this extension of lifespan does not correlate well with the extension of a healthy lifespan.
 As the elderly population is projected to nearly double that of the young by 2050, longitudinal brain health research is urgently needed.